BrandonTang89/PyAudioVisualiser/README.md

 fftlength                    #Number of samples per DFT (better to be a power of 2)
                              #Longer fftlength results in greater frequency resolution but worse time resolution
 entertainment                #Just for aesthetics
-                             #Centers the lowest frequencies in the centers and higher ones at the end then wraps around
+                             #Centers the lowest frequencies in the centers and higher ones at the end
 </pre>